wix/react-native-ui-lib/docs/getting-started/usage.md

 path: "/getting-started/usage"
 title: "Usage"
 ---
-This is a quick example of how to use our basic components, modifiers and presets to generate a good looking screen.
+This is a quick example of how to use our basic components, modifiers and presets to generate a good looking screen. <br>
 For detailed information please go over the other sections: Style, Modifiers, Components...

 ![basic showcase](basic-showcase.png).